fugudesign/maintenance-switch/readme.txt

 4. The "Behavior" tab of the settings page allow you to change the http error code returned by the maintenance page.

 == Changelog ==

+= 1.5.0 =
+* Add a gitignore and gulp files
+* Add the wp code editor to the page HTML setting
+* Test for compatibility with Wordpress 4.9

 = 1.4.0 =
 * Add a info link about moving to GitHub